In a world of immediacy, how can research be everywhere at once?

 Sending researchers to every single store is financially impossible and a large spend for a research budget.
 Instead, in-store research depends on a small sample size picked to represent the customer experience across the fleet.

 In-store qualitative and quantitative research gives us a deep dive into store issues.
-However, factors like location and store type cannot always be accounted for with a smaller sample size.
+However, factors like location and store type cannot always be accounted for with smaller sample size.
 These factors make it difficult for researches to determine if insights are applicable to all store locations.

 What are the limitations of online research?

-Online surveys ask people to recall information from a previous experience.
+Online surveys ask people to recall information from previous experience.
 People often react without considering what underlying behaviors drove their decision-making.
 Without priming, these can often lead to skewed results as people are dependent on memory rather than real-time experience.

 An Argument for Digital Research

 Smart phones have become an important part of everyday life.
 In fact, most people’s initial contact with a store is through their smartphones with eighty-seven percent of shoppers look for information before visiting a store.
-Of those who found information helpful, 3 out of 4 respondents were more likely to visit the store.
+Of those who found the information helpful, 3 out of 4 respondents were more likely to visit the store.
 While most customers are willing to opt-in to data being collected about them in-store, researchers need to be able to ask pointed questions to make sure that the data they collect will give them the insights they need to improve the customer experience.

 Mobile mystery shopping has brought research into the 21st century by making customers active participants.
 With it, we are able to capitalize and expand our market expertise, while achieving greater consistency across markets.
 Mobile mystery shopping addresses the limitations to both traditional in-store methodology and online large-scale surveys leading to insights that optimize customers’ time and experience in-store.
 At Envirosell, a market research consulting firm, we use mobile mystery shopping to get a better understanding of competitor landscapes and identify large scope design and consistency issues across the retail market.